 Content replacement is the most frequently used interaction type by BlueConic customers.
 You can modify existing content or add completely new content to your site or app with dialogues making use of the content interaction type.

-Before you start, you'll need a defined position to modify.
-Positions are defined at Settings > Universe by clicking "Channel Positions" under the applicable channel:
+Before you start, you'll need a defined position that you can modify.
+You can define channel positions under the applicable channel:

 - To get started, head to the Dialogues tab in BlueConic:

-- Click “Add Dialogue”, and you’ll be brought straight to the “Who” tab of dialogue configuration.
+- Select “Add Dialogue”, and you’ll be brought straight to the “Who” tab of dialogue configuration.